mr-ap-code/cmdb_poc/README.md

-# VersionVault
+# CMDB

-VersionVault is a centralized Configuration Management Database (CMDB) application specifically designed for Adobe Commerce.
-It provides a comprehensive overview of the various versions of services and applications used by all customers.
+A Centralized Configuration Management Database (CMDB) application specifically designed for full stack applications.
+It provides a comprehensive overview of the various versions of services and applications used by all users and accounts.

 ## Built With